 A little creature shook my whole world.
 It showed me the mirror and my true face, the face of an amateur seeker.
 A true seeker is a fearless being, is one who surrenders, one who renounces wrath, sloth, greed, pride, lust, envy, and gluttony.

-There is a long and fiery path of understanding, talking and practicing compassion to all species.
-I had this in mind but in a corner.
+There’s a long and fiery path of understanding, talking, and practicing compassion to all species.
+I’d this in mind but a corner.
 The only thing I knew was that I don’t have to kill her, no matter what.
-She was locked between the windows and was trying to find a way out.
+It was locked between the windows and was trying to find a way out.
 I was finding a way out.

 I called the security guard to help me.

 Together, we rumbled with the little lizard for an hour so.
 It ran here and there, we ran here and there.
 All the stuff in the room was displaced.
 We were shouting as we have spotted an ISIS terrorist.
 After almost an hour, I was almost prepared to kill it; simultaneously praying to the almighty that please help us to show her the way out.